Job Handlers

 },

-In the example above, we define three job handlers: send_email, generate_report, and generate_image.
-Each handler is a function that takes a payload and an optional AbortSignal as arguments.
+};In the example above, we define three job handlers: send_email, generate_report, and generate_image.
+Each handler is a function that takes a payload, an AbortSignal, and a JobContext as arguments.
 The AbortSignal is used to abort the job if it takes too long to complete.
+The JobContext provides methods to extend the job's timeout while it's running.

 Job Handler Signature